Aaron-Bopp/TIM/40_Evergreens/Only organize as much as your data requires.md

 It is easier to cutout sections of large topic notes and create subtopics, than it is to have to recategorize a swath of notes.

+#TO/TEND/WATER

+See [[How do we draw insights from our notes]] for more on how organizing can lead to insight

 ### <hr class="footnote"/>